aridjayarecipes/cutesrecipes.web.app/content/post/1782-how-to-make-super-quick-homemade-salmon-over-cooked-greens.md

 1. Prepare  Salt to taste

-Chef Jason Hill shows you how to make smoked salmon in this episode of &#34;Chef Tips.&#34; This smoked salmon recipe is a &#34;hot smoked salmon,&#34; made by smoking.
+Chef Jason Hill shows you how to make smoked salmon in this episode of "Chef Tips."
+This smoked salmon recipe is a "hot smoked salmon," made by smoking.
 No more dry or over-cooked salmon here!
 See below for more on the advantages of this cooking method.
 Swiss Chard - These colorful greens will cook down to tender underneath the salmon.

 <!--inarticleads2-->